comp423-23s/final-project-final-d5/docs/forum.md

 We have used as much Angular Material components as we could.
 These Angular UI components can especially be seen in issue #30 ("UI/UX Improvements) on our project board under the "Done" header.
 This issue is linked to three pull requests #42, #43, #44 which reflect the UI/UX changes to the textboxes, colors/themes and layout that we made using Angular UI components.

 Issue #56 titled "56 - Updating docstrings to match google python style guide" in the "Done" header of our project board, reflects how we have met the project expectation: "Backend service classes should be tested using Pytest with mock data.
-Backend service classes and methods should be documented using docstrings following the Google Python Style Guide." ** >>DF NEEDS TO CHECK THIS **
+Backend service classes and methods should be documented using docstrings following the Google Python Style Guide."

 We have also paid careful attention to which users have access to which functionalities.
 The personas of Merritt Manager and Super User are the only users with the admin side functionalities of deleting posts, approving posts, and viewing a list of posts that have been approved.
 Stories that we have merged into stage are of usable, production quality that could actually be implemented into the XL website in the future!